jacknohairwax/cth-repair-arxiv-labmt-project/optional_docs/notes.md

 ## Why this corpus, and not a smaller slice of IMDb

-The original group project compared the 1,000 shortest and 1,000 longest IMDb reviews.
+Our previous group project compared the 1,000 shortest and 1,000 longest IMDb reviews.
 A length cut on the *same* dataset is not a different corpus, just a regrouping, which the resit guide explicitly disallows.
-ArXiv is a different source (academic prose vs. consumer reviews), a different genre (compressed scientificabstracts vs. opinion writing), and a different metadata structure(``primary_category`` is institutional taxonomy, not user-supplied sentiment).
+ArXiv is a different source (academic prose vs. consumer reviews), a different genre (compressed scientific abstracts vs. opinion writing), and a different metadata structure(`primary_category` is institutional taxonomy, not user supplied sentiment).

 ## Why six categories and not fewer